 Sports has played an exceptional role throughout my life.
-Ever since I turned five years old, I have always been in a competitive sport.
-The form of sport changed over the years (individual to team), but the dedication stayed, the many hours of training and competing, both nationally and internationally.
-I never competed in cycling or triathlon, which makes it easier for me to achieve one of my aims for this cycling expedition:
+Since the tender age of five I have always played a sport competitively.
+The form changed over the years (individual to team sports), but the dedication stayed, the many hours of training and competing, both nationally and internationally.
+Fortunately, cycling was never one of my disciplines, which made it easier for me to achieve one of the aims for my cycling expedition: to let go of all expectations, to ignore the stopwatch and the number of kilometers.
+This is a journey into mindfulness and observation, not a race to the finish line.
+Ride along!

 Liebe Anne, wie geht es Dir inzwischen.
 Von Rita hörte ich, dass Ihr jetzt am Himalaya seid.
 Ist es nicht schrecklich kalt?
 Ich friere hier schon.
 Gerade habe ich meinen 63.Geburtstag gefeiert mit Rita, Josef, Carola und Freunden.
 Julian musste fliegen.
 Wir feiern morgen nach.
 Kommst Du über Weihnachten nach Hause, ich meine zu Deinen Eltern.
 Ich würde mich sehr freuen, Dich zu sehen und von Deiner Reise zu hören.
 Vielleicht magst Du ja ein bisschen erzählen oder sogar Bilder zeigen?
 Ich kann mir auch gut vorstellen, dass Du nach so tiefgreifenden Erlebnissen erst mal Zeit brauchst zu verdauen.
 Wo immer Du gerade bist mit Deinem Freund, ich wünsche Euch wunderbare Erlebnisse und eine glückliche Zeit